irajPatel/Digital-Design-Convey-Life-Counter-FSM-/README.md

 ### 4. Synthesizing the Verilog Code with Yosys

 Yosys is used for the synthesis of Verilog RTL designs.
-Follow these steps to synthesize the counter:
+Follow these steps to synthesize the Module:

 1. **Invoke Yosys**: Start Yosys by running: